mahdi-shafiei/STAT-4830/section/4/notes.md

 p(y_i = 1 \mid x_i) = \sigma(\text{model}(x_i)),
 $$

-where we use one of two models.
+where we $\sigma$ is the sigmoid function and we use one of two models.
 First, logistic regression provides a baseline using a single linear layer:

 ```python
 class Logistic(torch.nn.Module):